David Hay first Dunedin Shanghai Screen Writers’ Exchange

 The exchange project comes from an agreement signed between the Dunedin City Council’s (DCC) Enterprise Dunedin and SAFF in 2017 to build cooperation between the screen sectors.
 The Exchange has developed as a joint initiative of the DCC, New Zealand Film Commission (NZFC) and New Zealand Writers Guild (NZWG) with funding support from the Shanghai Art Film Federation (SAFF), NZFC, and DCC.

 Mr Hay’s main project involves developing a feature script from the successful short film Cold Fish which he wrote and produced.
+[Scoop note: Cold Fish was written by Emma Schranz.
+David Hay was the Director.]
 He also plans to begin a new work, loosely based on the story of the 1902 NZ shipwreck of the SS Ventnor carrying the bones of 499 Chinese miners who had died in New Zealand from 1860s gold rush period onwards.
 The New Zealand Chinese community raised money to transport the bones home to China but tragically the ship sank and its precious contents were lost.

 Mr Hay adds, “What an opportunity to live and work in Shanghai which is the centre of China’s burgeoning film industry.
 My hosts will introduce me to film makers and producers and show me around.
 The plan is to get Cold Fish written and ready to film in Dunedin.
 Hopefully, contacts I make over there can help make that happen.